 Instructions

-- Put potatoes cut side down on the other baking sheet.
-Drizzle with 2 Tbsp olive oil, then season with 1 tsp kosher salt and ¼ tsp black pepper.
+- Prepare the potatoes.
+Put potatoes cut side down on the other baking sheet.
+Drizzle with 2 Tbsp olive oil, then season with 1 tsp Kosher salt and ¼ tsp black pepper.

-- Bake both trays of vegetables for 25-35 minutes, rotating pans halfway through, until vegetables are soft and creamy on the inside and slightly crisp on the outside.
+- Roast the veggies.
+Bake both trays of vegetables for 25-35 minutes, rotating pans halfway through, until vegetables are soft and creamy on the inside and slightly crisp on the outside.
 Cooking time will vary based on thickness and size of veggies.

-- Meanwhile, bring a large pot of water to a boil, then add 1 Tbsp kosher salt.
-Cook haricots verts for 3 minutes, then immediately drain and place into an ice bath (a large bowl filled with ice and cold water) to stop the cooking process – this keeps your veggies crisp!
+- Cook the string beans.
+Meanwhile, bring a large pot of water to a boil, then add 1 Tbsp Kosher salt.
+Cook haricots verts for 3 minutes, then immediately drain and place into an ice bath (a large bowl filled with ice and cold water) to stop the cooking process — this keeps your veggies crisp!

-- After 5 minutes, drain haricots verts and chop into smaller 1″ pieces.
+- Chop into bite-size pieces.
+After 5 minutes, drain haricots verts and chop into smaller 1" pieces.

-- Mix brussels sprouts, potatoes, and haricots verts together then place in a large serving platter.
+- Assemble, then serve.
+Mix Brussels sprouts, potatoes, and haricots verts in a large bowl.
 Serve with dressing on the side.
-Serve warm, room temperature, or cold.
+Enjoy warm, room temperature, or cold.

 OK, I liked this recipe.
 Here is what I found: